LithosphereRocketry/LithosphereRocketrySiteSource/md-pages/nandy.md

 ## The I/O Dilemma

+Here, we pause our regular programming (heh) to discuss the I/O situation a bit.
 Originally, I designed the processor around a single 8-bit input-output port.
 This made a lot of sense when I first started developing the project; originally I had planned for the processor to be a lot more primitive, with only one index